hashgraph/hedera-mirror-node/docs/monitor.md

 ### Publish

 The monitor can be configured to publish multiple transaction types concurrently.
-It does this be specifying a list of scenarios that should actively publish.
+It does this by specifying a list of scenarios that should actively publish.
 A unique scenario name is used as a label for metrics so that each scenario can be monitored separately.
 Each scenario has a target transactions per second (TPS) and uses a client side rate limiter to achieve the desired rate.
 Additionally, a percentage of receipts or records can be requested for each transaction to